pyscf.gw package#

 pyscf.gw.ugw_ac module#

-This implementation has N^4 scaling, and is faster than GW-CD (N^4) and analytic GW (N^6) methods.
+Spin-unrestricted G0W0 method based on the analytic continuation scheme.
+This implementation has N^4 scaling, and is faster than GW-CD (N^4~N^5) and fully analytic GW (N^6) methods.
 GW-AC is recommended for valence states only, and is inaccurate for core states.

 ao2mo(mo_coeff=None)[source]#